M1NE221/backend2/WIDGET_ENDPOINTS.md

 ## Overview

-The widget endpoints provide real-time data for the Joe desktop app's contextual widgets.
+The widget endpoints provide real-time data for the Perla desktop app's contextual widgets.
 These endpoints are designed to show users what's being registered during conversations, providing immediate feedback and business insights.

 ## Authentication